 Naturally Occurring Lulls

-Our sleep/wake cycle operates based on a 24-hour clock known as circadian rhythm.
-At certain points in this cycle, our energy levels plummet.
+Our sleep/wake cycle operates based on a 24-hour clock (circadian rhythms).
+At specific points in this cycle, our energy levels plummet.

 Our energy levels are known to dip at the following times:

 Studies have shown that crashes caused by drowsy drivers are more likely to happen during these hours.
-If you’re driving a long distance, schedule your rest breaks during these hours.
+If you’re driving a long distance, schedule rest breaks at these times.

-If you must drive at these times, consider drinking a cup of coffee and be extra vigilant regarding symptoms of drowsiness.
+If you drive at these times, drink a cup of coffee and be vigilant about the symptoms of drowsiness.

 Sleep Inertia